 Assuming a stable global health situation by the end of 2022, US corporate travel’s new normal will begin to take shape.
 Companies’ and workers’ approaches to post–COVID-19 travel will be clearer.
 Borders will likely be more open, though onerous border policies may remain in parts of the world.
 As the pandemic-related barriers to travel recede, second-order effects will become the more prominent headwinds to corporate travel growth.

-As the threat of illness, hospitalization, and death from COVID-19 wanes, corporate travel demand will likely begin to bump up against two significant limiting factors: sustainability commitments and cost controls.
+As the threat of illness, hospitalisation, and death from COVID-19 wanes, corporate travel demand will likely begin to bump up against two significant limiting factors: sustainability commitments and cost controls.

 Sustainability has moved into the corporate mainstream, with more than 400 companies signing a pledge at 2021’s Davos World Economic Forum to decarbonize by 2050.7 This number comprises some of the biggest companies in the world, and smaller companies are making similar commitments.